 The North Tyne, one of the two sources of the River Tyne, is famous as a Salmon river.
 Flowing downstream from Kielder dam, its course carries it through beautiful countryside.
 The Chesters is a famous beat situated below Chollerford Weir and extends down to Walwick Grange.
 The Passport beat includes both banks from Upper Island to Hodley Banks.
-With good streams and holding water containing good stocks of specimen dace and the occasional chub, ‘The Chesters’ offers a splendid opportunity to fish a very private beat.
+With good streams and holding water containing good stocks of trout, ‘The Chesters’ offers a splendid opportunity to fish a very private beat.

 Length of Fishing – 1.2 km

-Rules – Maggot and worm only.
+Rules – Fly fishing only.
 No litter please.

 Close all gates.
 No dogs, picnics or litter.

 Maximum no. of anglers – 4